Tommy Docherty

 Thomas Henderson Docherty (24 April 1928 – 31 December 2020), commonly known as The Doc, was a Scottish football player and manager.
 Docherty played for several clubs, most notably Preston North End, and represented Scotland 25 times between 1951 and 1959.
-He then managed a total of 13 clubs between 1961 and 1988, as well as the Scottish national team.
-Docherty was manager of Manchester United between 1972 and 1977, during which time they were relegated to the Second Division, but promoted back to the First Division as champions at the first attempt.
+He then managed a total of 13 clubs between 1961 and 1988, as well as the Scotland national team.
+Docherty was manager of Manchester United between 1972 and 1977, during which time they were relegated to the Second Division but promoted back to the First Division as champions at the first attempt.

 Playing career

 Club

 Born in Shettleston Road in Glasgow's east end, Docherty began his playing career when he joined junior football club Shettleston.
 The turning point in his playing career came in 1946 when he was called up for national service in the Highland Light Infantry.
 While completing his national service, Docherty represented the British Army at football.
 On demobilisation, he was offered a contract with Celtic in 1947.
 Docherty would later say that Jimmy Hogan, the club's coach, was his greatest influence.

 In November 1949, after spending over two years with Celtic, he moved to England and joined Preston North End.
 With them he won the 1951 Second Division title and got to the 1954 FA Cup Final.
 Altogether Docherty made close to 300 appearances for the club.
 He left Deepdale in August 1958 to join Arsenal for £28,000 (£ today).
 With them he made 83 appearances, scoring once.
 He then went to play for Chelsea where he brought an end to his playing career in 1962.